Birla Institute of Technology and Science, Pilani – Hyderabad Campus: TEDxBITSHyderabad

 The first edition of TEDxBITSHyderabad was held on 25 November 2012.
 There were a total of 12 speakers, including the four student speakers selected by a panel.

 Verba Maximus

-Two editions of the Literary fest, Verba Maximus, have taken place until now.
-The first was in 2012, the second in 2013.
+Twelve editions of the Literary fest, Verba Maximus, have taken place until now.
+The first was in 2012, most recently in 2024.
 The fest offers a host of events, all literary in nature, as well as visits by authors and other notable literary figures.
 Verba Maximus 2013 saw a visit by bestselling author of the Shiva Trilogy, Amish Tripathi.
 The fest has traditionally ended with a comedy show.
-Both editions of Verba Maximus have featured Saurabh Pant.
+Both editions of Verba Maximus 2012 and 2013 have featured Saurabh Pant.

+Other Comedians who have performed at Verba Maximus over the years are Kenny Sebastian, Biswa Kalyan Rath, Raunaq Rajani and Kunal Rao.

-While most of the fest is organised by ELAS, the 2014 version of the fest has seen ELAS collaborating with the Journal Club, the Photography Club, the Hindi Club, Brindavanam (Telugu Association) and the Quiz Club.
+While most of the fest is organised by The English Language Activities Society (ELAS), each version of the fest has seen ELAS collaborating with the Journal Club, the Photography Club, Music Club, SaFL Club (Sanskrit and Foreign Languages), Fashion club, the Hindi Club, Brindavanam (Telugu Association) and the Quiz Club.The events Conducted by ELAS are Just a Minute (JAM), Sherlocked (Murder Mystery), Devils Advocate, Shipwrecked, Ying Yang, Twisted Tales, Spelling bee and many such events.

 MUN

 From BITSMUN 2011, the first college level Model United Nations Conference in the state BITSMUN 2013 grew into an international MUN conference with over 200 delegates shortlisted from 700 applications.